Also known as: Pseudorheumatoid nodule - subcutaneous granuloma annulare and GA

-Granuloma annulare most often affects children and young adults.
-It is slightly more common in girls.
+GA most often affects children and young adults.
+It is slightly more common in females.

 The condition is usually seen in otherwise healthy people.
-Occasionally, it may be associated with diabetes or thyroid disease.
-Its cause is unknown.
+Sometimes, it may be associated with diabetes or thyroid disease.
+The exact cause of GA is unknown.

-Rarely, granuloma annulare may appear as a firm nodule under the skin of the arms or legs.
-In some cases, the rash may spread all over the body.
+In rare cases, GA appears as a firm nodule under the skin of the arms or legs.
+In some cases, the rash spreads all over the body.

-Your health care provider may think you have a fungal infection when looking at your skin.
-A skin scraping and KOH test can be used to tell the difference between granuloma annulare and a fungal infection.
+Your health care provider may think you have a fungal infection when looking at your skin as the ring shape may look like ringworm.
+A skin scraping and KOH test can be used to tell the difference between GA and a fungal infection.

-You may also need a skin biopsy to confirm the diagnosis of granuloma annulare.
+You may also need a skin punch biopsy to confirm the diagnosis of GA.

-People with severe or widespread cases may need ultraviolet light therapy or oral medications.
+People with severe or widespread cases may need ultraviolet light therapy or medicines that suppress the immune system.

-Most granuloma annulare disappears without treatment within 2 years.
-Sometimes, however, the rings can remain for many years.
+Most GA disappears without treatment within 2 years.
+But, the rings can remain for many years.
 The appearance of new rings years later is not uncommon.

-Call your health care provider if you notice a ring anywhere on your skin that does not go away within a few weeks.
+Call your provider if you notice a ring anywhere on your skin that does not go away within a few weeks.

 - Review date: